junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 ~~~
 {: #distributed-fl title="Federated learning with a VDAF"}

-Along with keeping the gradients' privacy, it is also desirable to ensure
+Along with keeping the gradients private, it is desirable to ensure
 robustness of the overall computation by preventing clients from "poisoning"
 the aggregate and corrupting the trained machine learning model.
 A client's
-gradient is typically expressed a vector of real numbers.
-A common goal is to
+gradient is typically expressed as a vector of real numbers.
+A common goal is
-ensure each gradient has a bounded "L2-norm", sometimes called Euclidean norm:
+to ensure each gradient has a bounded "L2-norm" (sometimes called Euclidean
-the square root of the sum of the squares of each entry of the input vector.
+norm): the square root of the sum of the squares of each entry of the input
-Bounding the L2 norm is used in federated learning to limit the contribution of
+vector.
+Bounding the L2 norm is used in federated learning to limit the
-each client to the aggregate, without over constraining the distribution of
+contribution of each client to the aggregate, without over constraining the
-inputs.
+distribution of inputs.
 [CP: Add a relevant reference.]

 In theory, Prio3 ({{Section 7 of !VDAF}}) could be adapted to support this
 functionality, but the concrete cost in terms of runtime and communication
 would be prohibitively high.
 The basic idea is simple: an FLP ("Fully Linear
 Proof", see {{Section 7.3 of !VDAF}}) could be specified that computes the
-L2-norm of the gradient and checks that the result is in the desired range.
+L2-norm of the gradient and checks that the result is in the desired range
+(without revealing the gradient to the aggregation servers).
+Computation of the
+norm and performing the range check is ralatively simple, and can be done
-This computation is not easy to do efficiently: the challenge lies in ensuring
+efficiently: the challenge lies in ensuring that the computation itself was
-that the computation itself was carried out correctly, while properly accounting
-for the relevant mathematical details of the proof system (that is, the choice
+carried out correctly, while properly accounting for the relevant mathematical
-of finite field) and the range of possible inputs.
+details of the proof system and the range of possible inputs.

-This dcoument describes PINE ("Private Inexpensive Norm Enforcement"), a VDAF
+This document describes PINE ("Private Inexpensive Norm Enforcement"), a VDAF
 for secure aggregation of gradients with bounded L2-norm {{ROCT23}}.
 Its design
 is based largely on Prio3 in that the norm is computed and verified using
 an FLP.
 However, PINE uses a new technique for verifying the correctness of